MortezaAliyari/AGV-Navigation-with-PVG100-and-ROS1/README.md

 ### This package checked on below systems :
 - Ubuntu Focal and 16.04
-- ROS Noetic and melodic
+- ROS Noetic and Melodic
--